gmac/sass-thematic/README.md

 ### 4. Template

 Parsing theme variables into a view template is generally simpler to integrate with an app than compiling custom assets for each theme.
-Therefore, we can render our Sass theme into flat CSS with variable names passed through as template fields.
+Therefore, we can render our Sass theme into flat CSS with variable names passed through as template fields:

 ```css
 .theme { color: <%= theme-color %>; }
 .include-theme { color: <%= theme-color %>; }
 ```

-The only caveat with generating templates is that variable names need to pass through the actual Sass compiler as _literals_, therefore we cannot put theme variables into Sass functions (`tint`, `shade`, etc) while generating templates.
+The only caveat with generating templates is that variable names need to pass through the actual Sass compiler as _literals_, therefore we cannot use theme variables as function arguments (ie: `tint($this-will-explode)`) while generating templates.

 ## Install

-Install NPM package:
+Install the NPM package:

 ```
 npm install sass-thematic --save-dev